An ideal client is a person or a company whose needs and wants are met by the products and services your company is offering.

 The information you’ve gained from the first two steps will help you create an accurate profile of your client.
 The profile will become the basis of your business development framework.

-- Identify a group of clients that has accounted for the largest percentage of your profits.
+- Identify a group of clients that have accounted for the largest percentage of your profits.

 - Make sure the clients in the group pay you on time and have no delinquent accounts.